dtc-innovation/mind-the-gaps/_posts/2018-01-16-Diary-of-day-2-southville.md

 ---
-title: Diary of day 2
+title: Diary of day 2 • Southville
 ---

 ### Program of the day: